The Jewish Month of Iyar

-Iyar (commonly spelled אִיָיר , after the Aramaic) is the second of the twelve months of the Jewish calendar.
-In the Bible, the month of Iyar is called the month of Ziv (זִיו ), meaning “radiance.”
-The name Iyar is also cognate to light.
+"Iyar" is the second of the twelve months of the Jewish calendar.
+In the Bible, the month of Iyar is called the month of "Ziv" (radiance).
+Iyar is also cognate to light.
 The month of Iyar is commonly referred to as the month of (natural) healing, for its name is an acronym for "I am G-d your Healer" (Exodus 15:26).

-In the Bible, the kidneys are a symbol of innate wisdom.
-Thus, the sages say that “the kidneys give advice.”6 In particular, the right kidney relates to spiritual advice or introspection.
-As King David describes, the kidneys act similarly to the moral conscience of our minds, “By night my kidneys chastise me.”7 This again refers to the moral introspection that the month of Iyar is particularly suited for.
+Our sages say "the kidneys give advice."
+In particular, the right kidney relates to spiritual advice or introspection.
+The kidneys act similarly to the "conscience," as is said "by night my kidneys chastise me."
+This refers to the "chesbon nefesh" (introspection) of the month of Iyar.